pawtools/nopaw/README.md

    `executor` --> `launch`'d, database synched wrapper who `run`s `task`s

-nopaw's executors have runtime slots to allow signal propagation for steering or otherwise modifying any current tasks through their executors.
-This is implemented by an asynchronous execution model where `executor`s poll the database for `task`s and `run` them, while continually checking for `signal`s in database `slot`s.
+nopaw's executors recieve runtime signals that can propagate steering commands or otherwise modify the state of tasks and executors.
+This is implemented by an asynchronous execution model where `executor`s poll the database for `task`s and `run` them, while also continually checking for `signal`s in database.

-Simple wrappers are used to place loop-free communicators onto your HPC in an LRMS job.
-The communicators are told to do a `read` or `write` operation when you launched the job, and perform the operation after they are distributed on the
+Simple wrappers are used to place executors onto your HPC in an LRMS job.
+The executors are told to do a task when you launched the job, and perform the operation after they are distributed on the HPC, then shutdown.
-HPC, then shutdown following their sleep.

 ![nopaw execution sequence](https://raw.githubusercontent.com/pawtools/nopaw/branch/nopaw-sequence.png)

-The reads or writes can then be verified for data integrity.
+Simple `read` and `write` operations are provided to demonstrate the infrastructure and verify basic operations.
 A number of timestamps are reported, which can be analyzed to understand the maximum possible performance of a Workflow Management System built on the particular database in the tested
 HPC environment.
+Instructions for these test cases are in this README.
+For examples of creating basic workload configurations yourself, see the tutorials section.
+All tutorial examples can be run as introduced with nopaw out-of-the-box.

-There are a small number of control parameters that can be varied to understand how the performance changes in response to expectable stressors:
+With the simple `read` and `write` tasks, there are a small number of control parameters that can be varied to understand how the performance changes in response to expectable stressors:

  - Scale: n replicates
  - Operation Type: read or write
  - Data Size: size and unit (blank=k, m)
- - Layout Factor: communicators per node
+ - Executor Layout: executors per node (max 1 per cpu)

 Currently nopaw MongoDB as database and PyMongo to interface.